walles/git-commit-message-plus/README.md

 - Add diagnostic.
 Inspiration from [the docs][diagnostics-docs] and from [an extension][sample-extension].
-  - Mark too long subject lines as errors with hover help and stuff.
   - Mark trailing punctuation as an error with hover help and stuff.
   - Mark any second-line text as an error with hover help and stuff.
 - No highlighting of too-long subject lines, leave that to the error